 Preschools and kindergartens tend to have a particular curriculum or curricular approach.
 This refers to what is taught and how it's taught.
 Most preschools have a curriculum that comprises a blend of best practices drawn from multiple curriculum types.
 A preschool's curriculum may or may not, though, reflect its higher-level curriculum (if it's part of a school with elementary or secondary programs)

-RDS has an Academic approach to Preschool/K Curriculum (as opposed to Play-based, Montessori, Waldorf, Reggio Emilia approach).
+RDS has a Play-based approach to Preschool/K Curriculum (as opposed to Montessori, Waldorf, Reggio Emilia, Academic approach).